DevBara/DevBara.github.io/metals-ecommerce/README.md

  * APIs with JSON data in an object(NO ARRAY), would not render on screen.
     - Object.values?
     - Turn object into an Array?
+* Completing admin page, technically users would not be allowed to add,edit,delete data